 Withdrawing money from a hole in the wall machine using your debit card carries no fee, or a small one-off withdrawal fee, depending on the provider of the hole in the wall or cash dispensing machine.
 However, there's no interest to pay on the amount you withdraw if your account is in credit and you will not be charged any ongoing fees if you balance is in the black.

-Using a credit card to withdraw cash always involves an extra cost because cash advances attract a withdrawal fee plus interest charges.
+Using a credit card to withdraw cash usually involves an extra cost because cash advances tend to attract a withdrawal fee plus interest charges.
 Those interest charges start from the day you make the withdrawal.
-There is no interest-free credit period for cash withdrawals.
+There’s usually no interest-free credit period for cash withdrawals.

 Credit cards and debit cards are designed for different purposes and in order to avoid extra costs it is important to understand the differences between them.